richkylet/richkylet.github.io/About.md

 ---
-layout: single
+layout: default
 title: About
 permalink: /About/
 published: true
 ---

 Hello, my name is Kyle T. Rich.

 I'm a PhD candidate in Biomedical Engineering at the University of Cincinnati.

 ### More Information